epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 * Use the "**Service categories**" menu to restrain display and searches to services pertaining to a science field.
 * Click on a service title to access detailed content (service mode) - its results can also be downloaded or sent to TOPCAT directly.
 * The cog wheel switches to **Custom mode**, where you provide the url and schema name of any EPN-TAP service.
-Such services do not to be declared in the registry (i.e., unpublished services are accessible).
+Such services do not have to be declared in the registry (i.e., unpublished services are accessible).
 * Some EPN-TAP services are declared in the IVOA registry but not listed in the entry page of the VESPA portal — this is because they haven't passed a complete review yet.
 Those can be queried individually in Custom mode.